Given the following sequence: benzene is first nitrated with a mi... | Study Prep in Pearson+

 Struggling with Organic Chemistry?Join thousands of students who trust us to help them ace their exams!Watch the first video

-Given the following sequence: benzene is first nitrated with a mixture of concentrated and , then the product is reduced with tin and hydrochloric acid, what is the major organic product obtained?
+Given the following sequence: benzene is first nitrated with a mixture of concentrated and , then the product is reduced with tin and hydrochloric acid, what is the final product?

 Watch next